Your surveys run every 6-12 months ·

 Your MGI Score

 0 to 100.
-Five classifications from Closed to Exposed.
-Positioned against the mid-market benchmark of 58 to 74.
+A higher score means a narrower gap.
+Five classifications from Exposed (0) to Closed (100).
+Positioned against the mid-market benchmark of 26 to 42.
 Includes flags where specific risk patterns are detected, including Surveillance False Confidence.

 Your Total Cost